 Change the behaviour of all road users to improve the safety of everyone travelling to and from school.

-Armed with the results of school assessments, site visits, and discussions with relevant authorities and the community, decisions can be made of what minor infrastructural changes could be incorporated into a road safety implementation package in the school zone.
+Through its School Area Road Safety Assessments and Improvements (SARSAI) projects, AMEND translates results of school assessments, site visits, and discussions with relevant authorities and the community, decisions can be made of what minor infrastructural changes could be incorporated into a road safety implementation package in the school zone.
 Based on this information, an implementation proposal should be written which covers activities, deliverables, responsibilities, timelines, necessary approvals and resources necessary (including financial).
-Budgeting for the infrastructural changes will require obtaining quotes from engineering and construction firms who will carry out the work.
+There are several key steps to this process.
+Be sure to budget for infrastructural changes by obtaining quotes from engineering and construction firms who will carry out the work.
 Most government authorities will have a list of approved contractors to carry out such roadworks.

 In collaboration with the schools, education authorities and, if needed, education consultants, develop a package of road safety education material to be delivered to students at the school whilst the infrastructural work is being carried out.
 The material should cover basic importance of road safety as well as specific information regarding the infrastructural changes being made to the school environment.
 This can be paired with other Information, Education and Communication (IEC) materials and public awareness campaigns to highlight the SARSAI project.
 Involvement and regular communication with all stakeholders from project design through actual implementation is crucial for the success of the project.
 Activities such as workshops, stakeholder meetings, and townhall meetings should be organised at regular intervals throughout, and when the construction of the infrastructural changes has been completed.
 For example, organize a ribbon-cutting event at the school with all the relevant stakeholders to launch the project.